MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-focus-plan.md

 ## To check the progress of your focus plan

-After your plan has started, you can check your progress and make sure you have focus time booked every day over the upcoming two weeks.
-If it has run for at least few days, it will have numbers to report.
+After your plan has started, you can check your progress and make sure that you have focus time booked every day over the upcoming two weeks.
+If the plan has run for at least few days, it will have numbers to report.

  * In the MyAnalytics dashboard, select **Focus** in the left navigation pane.
 A panel opens up to display statistics about your focus time: